sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/continuous-integration/index.md

 }
 ```

 Then you can setup your workflow either via the GitHub GUI or commit it to your repo via the command line or an IDE of choice.
-The workflow YAML should reside in the *.github/workflows* folder of your repo and you make name it as you like.
+The workflow YAML should reside in the *.github/workflows* folder of your repo and you name it as you like.
 An example simple setup using a performance budget looks something like this:

 ```yaml